 7. I monitor nose-blowing.
 (Seriously!)

 Inevitably colds get passed around during Fashion Week and somewhere between Milan and Paris it seems just about everyone is sick.
 So whenever a girl goes to blow her nose, I offer cautionary instructions on how to best accomplish the task without ruining her foundation.
 This is by sticking one’s fingers covered in tissue directly up the nostrils and blowing lightly with absolutely no wiping at the end.
 I continue to track my model prior to the show to cover up any telltale redness.

 8. I slather various parts of the face in lip balm.

 No, you didn’t read that title wrong.
 So many woman leave comments on the photos I post to my social media accounts, begging me to share what I used to make the models' skin glow.
 I hope you’re ready for the answer: mostly it's greasy, shiny, lip balm.
 Yep.
 We’ll often put it all over the eyelids, cheekbones, bridge of the nose and the top of the lips.
 Sometimes it goes on the lips, too, but not always.

 9. I cover their body in makeup and lotion.

 Once the models are dressed, there are just a few short moments before they go onto the runway, during which time a troop of makeup artists descend, narrowly navigating the overcrowded backstage area.
-You’ll see us crawling on our hands and knees with giant palettes of camouflage to make any body parts that are slightly red, brown, ashy or blue, look as even-toned as a Barbie doll.
-(Here's a picture of me, on my knees, applying cover-up to a model's legs.)
+You’ll see us crawling on our hands and knees with giant palettes of camouflage to make any body parts that are slightly red, brown, ashy or blue, to look even-toned.

 It starts by coating limbs with a secret recipe of lotion (often created for just the perfect amount of shimmer).
 Then we use foundation over hands, knees and even toes.
 We make sure any and all exposed flesh looks perfect.